 Use, production, transfer, and stockpiling

-In September 2012, Vietnam informed States Parties, “We do not produce, store, use or encourage to [sic] use cluster munitions.”
+Vietnam told States Parties in 2012 that, “We do not produce, store, use or encourage to [sic] use cluster munitions.”

 However, Jane’s Information Group cites the Vietnam Air Force as possessing KMGU submunition dispensers.

 The US used air-delivered cluster munitions extensively in Vietnam in the 1960s and 1970s, creating a legacy of contamination.